 9. What courses should I take in high school to prepare for my radiography education?

-General college preparation is recommended, i.e. algebra I, algebra II, geometry, biological sciences,
+General college preparation is recommended, i.e. algebra I, algebra II, geometry, biological sciences, and physical sciences.

 10. What is the length of the radiography program?